How Effective Are Neural Networks for Fixing Security Vulnerabilities: Results and Findings

 Table~\ref{tab:uion_table} shows the vulnerabilities that are correctly fixed by the LLMs, fine-tuned LLMs, and APR techniques.
 In total, 16 vulnerabilities (belonging to ten CWE categories as shown in column \textit{CWE} with their description in column \textit{Description}) from both benchmarks are fixed by at least one of the models.
 The IDs of these vulnerabilities are listed under column \textit{Vul.
 ID}.
 Some vulnerabilities belong to no specific CWE category and are listed as \textit{unk}.

-Vul4J-47 is a vulnerability that only Codex can fix. \autoref{fig:vul4j-47-a} shows the developer patch for Vul4J-47 of type CWE-611 (Improper Restriction of XML External Entity Reference).
+Vul4J-47 is a vulnerability that only Codex can fix. \autoref{fig:vul4j-47-a} shows the developer patch for Vul4J-47 of type CWE-611 (Improper Restriction of XML External Entity Reference) and CWE-918 (Server-Side Request Forgery).
 The correct fix requires inserting a statement \code{xmlIn.setProperty(XMLInputFactory.
-SUPPORT\_DTD, Boolean.FALSE)} to disable the support of Document Type Definition (DTD), because DTD processing can be used to perform XML External Entity (XXE) attacks.
-The original buggy code only disables the support for external entities by setting the \code{IS\_SUPPORTING\_EXTERNAL\_ENTITIES} property to false, which is not enough to prevent the attack. \autoref{fig:vul4j-47-b} shows an incorrect patch generated by fine-tuned CodeGen, which merely replaces the \code{Boolean.FALSE} with \code{Boolean.TRUE}.
+SUPPORT\_DTD, Boolean.FALSE)} to disable the support of Document Type Definition (DTD), because DTD can be used to perform server-side request forgery (SSRF) attacks.
+The original buggy code only disables the support for external entities by setting the \code{IS\_SUPPORTING\_EXTERNAL\_ ENTITIES} property to false, which is not enough to prevent the attack. \autoref{fig:vul4j-47-b} shows an incorrect patch generated by fine-tuned CodeGen, which replaces the \code{Boolean.FALSE} with \code{Boolean.TRUE}.
 In general, except Codex, other LLMs and fine-tuned LLMs only fix vulnerabilities that require simple modifications such as deleting statements or replacing variable/method names.

 On the other hand, Codex fixes 15 out of the 16 vulnerabilities (the union of all bugs, for which Codex generates at least one correct patch in twenty-five runs).
 The one vulnerability fixed by other LLMs but not Codex is Vul4J-39 of type CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor).
 This vulnerability can be fixed by simply deleting the entire buggy code.
-However, for Vul4J-39, Codex generates patches by applying different modifications to the buggy code, rather than deleting it. \nan{revised} \lin{are you sure Codex doesn't delete code? }\yi{I add the scope for this vulnerability}
+However, for Vul4J-39, Codex generates patches by applying different modifications to the buggy code, rather than deleting it.

 Ratpack-1, Vul4J-12, Vul4J-39 and Jenkins-2 are four vulnerabilities fixed by the most number (6-7 out of 13) of models.
 Ratpack-1 (\autoref{fig:ratpack}) when initializing \code{DefaultHttpHeaders}, sets the constructor argument to \code{false}, which disables the validation for user-supplied header values.
 The correct patch is simply removing \code{false} or changing it to \code{true} to enable the validation.
 The fix for Vul4J-12 (\autoref{fig:vul4j-12}) is to change the keyword \code{while} to \code{if}, and the fix for both Jenkins-2 and Vul4J-39 is to simply delete of an \code{if} statement that exposes sensitive information to unauthorized actors.
 The simplicity of these patches are evident from the number of models that can fix them.